draganboske/testRepo/readme.md

 This is my personal Test Repository made for experimenting with Git and GitHub!

-You can start learnng Git from here:
+You can start learning Git from here:
 - https://www.atlassian.com/git/tutorials